What is differential geometry: curves and surfaces: Formulation

 \section{Formulation}

-The following theorem was proved by Carl Friedrich Gauss \cite{gauss} for geodesic triangles; Pierre Bonnet and Jacques Binet independently generalized the statement for arbitrary curves.
-A generalized formula (\ref{thm:GB-generalized}) was proved by Walther von Dyck. \begin{thm}{Theorem} Let $\Delta$ be a topological disc in a smooth oriented surface $\Sigma$ bounded by a simple piecewise smooth and regular curve $\partial \Delta$.
-Suppose that $\partial \Delta$ is oriented in such a way that $\Delta$ lies on its left.
+The following theorem was proved by Carl Friedrich Gauss \cite{gauss} for geodesic triangles; Pierre Bonnet and Jacques Binet independently generalized the statement for arbitrary curves. \begin{thm}{Theorem} Let $\Delta$ be a topological disc in a smooth oriented surface $\Sigma$ bounded by a piecewise smooth curve $\partial\Delta$.
+Suppose $\partial \Delta$ is oriented so that $\Delta$ lies on its left.
 Then